Signs of Emotional Cheating Through Texting

 - Installing hidden dating apps that do not appear on the home screen.

-This is why a texting affair should never be dismissed as "just texting."
-It is often the first visible symptom of a broader pattern.
 If you want to check whether the situation has already escalated to dating apps, you can find out if your partner is on dating apps or run a dating profile search by name through our platform.

 What to Do If You Spot These Signs